rackerlabs/rackspace-how-to/content/cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel.md

 type: article
 created_date: '2014-04-14'
 created_by: Neha Verma
-last_modified_date: '2018-04-24'
+last_modified_date: '2018-05-01'
 last_modified_by: Kate Dougherty
 product: Cloud Databases
 product_url: cloud-databases
 ---

 Monitoring is included with Cloud Databases to help you manage the health of your instances.
-Monitoring checks and alarms can be configured using the [Cloud Control Panel](https://mycloud.rackspace.com/) or the [Cloud Monitoring API](https://developer.rackspace.com/docs/cloud-monitoring/v1/developer-guide/).
+Monitoring checks and alarms can be configured by using the [Cloud Control Panel](https://mycloud.rackspace.com/) or the [Cloud Monitoring API](https://developer.rackspace.com/docs/cloud-monitoring/v1/developer-guide/).